 Matt Ralston

 M.Sc.
-Bioinfo + 5 years industry exp. - - - Currently writing a DNA sequence alignment, quasi-mapper, and graph algorithm and manuscript (for bioRxiv).
-I play math rock on my guitar, I write open-source software on GitHub, I pay my bills in the DE-NJ-PA tri-state area near Delco, and I'm launching a DE-based LLC for Univ. of Delaware and local NGS sequencing projects.
+Bioinfo + 5 years industry exp. | Scientific computing is my passion.
+Currently writing a DNA sequence alignment, quasi-mapper, and graph algorithm and manuscript (for bioRxiv).
+I enjoy practicing math rock and samba/bossa-nova on my guitars, I write open-source software on GitHub, and I work in the DE-NJ-PA tri-state area based in Newark.

 - Newark DE